-Through our workshops in community shelters and agencies, educational initiatives in Toronto classrooms, Drama School programs in four locations throughout the City, and training and apprenticeship opportunities, we place learning at the centre of everything we do.
+Through our educational initiatives in Toronto classrooms, Drama School programs in three locations throughout the GTA, and training and apprenticeship opportunities, we place learning at the centre of everything we do.
 At YPT we strive for a positive and lasting impact on the emotional, social, and intellectual development of young people – giving them the chance to grow into the unique and wonderful people they were born to be.

 Funnily enough, sometimes people presume that YPT casts children in its productions.
 In reality, we hire professional actors to perform in all of our shows – 99% of whom are adults.
 In fact, over the past 50 years, some of the biggest names in Canadian theatre have graced our Mainstage.
 We decided to clarify this misconception with this video.
 Enjoy.